CryptoDogg/blog-articles/bridge-blog-article-english.md

 the Bridge makes creator's benefit-offering more flexible and decentralized, thus it helps the OSS community grow.

 ## Why is the sTokens Bridge necessary?
-Here let us assume situation where Alice stakes 98 DEVs in the Property "Ingram".
+Here let us assume a situation where Alice stakes 98 DEVs in the Property "Ingram".
 By this staking, Alice gets an NFT called sToken which has the following information: Property = Ingram, StakingAmount = 98 DEVs.
 When Ingram creators want to offer benefits to Alice,